 - When it comes to judging, we don’t purely rely on the maths of online scoring.
 To us, you’re not just a number!
 Our panel of judges has a significant amount of experience in all areas of sustainable development and we match that experience to the best category, to ensure your entry gets the most thorough evaluation possible.
 When they’ve done their scoring online, they all come together for a day to hammer out the stats and decide who is best, who is close and who are the ‘ones to watch’.

 - We walk the talk.
 All our marketing materials for our event in 2017 were environmentally-friendly, using Revive100, a 100% recycled and carbon balanced paper and using Seacourt’s eco-friendly printing technology.
 In 2018, our event will be carbon balanced including delegate travel with a fully vegan menu, including the wine.

 Unlike many business awards, the Global Good Awards trophies are true works of art.
 Made by one of Britain’s leading contemporary fused glass artists, Siobhan Jones, the beautiful awards are all unique and Siobhan shares the ethos of our awards in her daily life and business.

 We have a strong, sustainable and consistent team, from our photographers to our judges, and we only work with partner companies that share our values.
 This approach has undoubtedly made the awards stronger year on year.
 We also draw upon the knowledge of a steering group of individuals with many years’ experience in sustainability, to ensure that the Global Good Awards remains effective, credible and keeps up with the latest trends the sector.

-If you have a suggestion of a venue or would like to host our 2018 event please contact Karen: apply@GlobalGoodAwards.co.uk but please ensure your sustainability credentials are something to be proud of!
+If you have a suggestion of a venue or would like to host our 2019 event (or future years) please contact Karen: apply@GlobalGoodAwards.co.uk but please ensure your sustainability credentials are something to be proud of!